Closing Date: 17th February, 2026

 Education:

-All Candidates must be a graduate of a law school accredited by the American Bar Association with a:
+ALL Candidates must be a graduate of a law school accredited by the American Bar Association with a:

 • Juris Doctor (J.D.) degree; OR